-In 2021, the Bank increased its customer deposits by €73 million at reduced interest rates and maintains liquidity levels well above the regulatory requirements.
-The Bank is also participating in the Targeted Longer-Term Refinancing Operations ('TLTRO III') for funding from the European Central Bank under the Eurosystem monetary policy operations whilst maintaining adequate eligible investments which allow further withdrawals through these ECB refinancing operations if deemed necessary.
+In 2022, the Bank increased its customer deposits by €60,5 million (2021:€73 million) and maintained liquidity levels well above the regulatory requirements.
+The Bank's participation in the Targeted Longer-Term Refinancing Operations ('TLTRO III') for funding from the European Central Bank under the Eurosystem monetary policy operations has been concluded during the year as all funds granted under the TLTRO III scheme were repaid.